Dog Bite Attorneys in Atlanta

 The so-called "one-bite rule" comes from old laws that did not hold a dog owner responsible the first time an animal bit or injured someone.
 The general idea was that, after a dog showed it had a propensity to bite, the owner should then know the dog was potentially dangerous.
 Most jurisdictions now recognize that, even if a dog has never actually bitten anyone in the past, the owner is still responsible for protecting the public if the owner has reason to believe that the animal could become vicious and attack someone.
 So now, in Georgia and most other states that still follow the rule, the "one-bite rule” can hold an owner responsible for your injuries even if the dog had not actually bitten someone previously.

-It is not always easy to show that an owner had previous knowledge of the potential for their dog to bite someone, but a proficient dog attack attorney, through witness statements and medical or veterinary records, can find evidence of such prior knowledge if it exists.
+It is not always easy to show that an owner had previous knowledge of the potential for their dog to bite someone, but a proficient dog attack attorney in Atlanta, through witness statements and medical or veterinary records, can find evidence of such prior knowledge if it exists.

 My Child Was Bitten by a Dog.
 Do I Need a Lawyer?